 It is said 'The price of freedom is eternal vigilance'.
 We might otherwise say 'the price of safety is eternal awareness'.

-When we are fully engaged in work activities we need to trust that those around us are not in their own way actively seeking to gain advantage over us.
-Sadly there are many companies where the dominant work culture is exactly that: competitiveness and cut-throat politics is endorsed rather than frowned on.
+- When we are fully engaged in work activities we need to trust that those around us are not in their own way actively seeking to gain an advantage over us.
+Sadly, there are many companies where the dominant work culture is exactly that: competitiveness and cut-throat politics is endorsed rather than frowned on.

 - Would this person be talking to me if there wasn't a work perspective?

-- So if that's the case, whom may gain from it: both of us, me, or him/her?
+- So if that's the case, who may gain from it: both of us, me, or him/her?